haiwera-silk-cd/magento-devdocs/guides/v2.0/pattern-library/getting-user-input/date_time_selector/date_time_selector.md

 **Time SelecTime Selection Behaviors**

-Within the calendar widget, the following will apply to time fields:
+Within the 日历小工具, the following will apply to time fields:

 * 	Tab order will be applied to time fields